Chisato Morishita

+Chisato Morishita (森下千里, Morishita Chisato) is a Japanese politician, former gravure idol, tarento, actress and race queen from Nagoya, Aichi Prefecture, Japan.
+Her popularity as race queen opened the doors for singing and acting career.
+She has been Parliamentary Vice-Minister of Environment within Prime Minister Sanae Takaichi's cabinet since 2025.
+She is also a member of the House of Councillors representing Tohoku PR since 2024.

-In 2004, she portrayed Zero Suit Samus in the Japanese Metroid: Zero Mission Commercial.
+In 2004, she portrayed Zero Suit Samus in the Japanese Metroid: Zero Mission commercial.
 There are several shots fired at her back as she lets out a scream.

-She contributed a "Play Diary" to the Metroid: Zero Mission Official Site, which was as strategy guide for the first part of Zero Mission and also contributed flyers and standees, both signed by her as speedrun contest.
+She contributed a "Play Diary" to the Metroid: Zero Mission official site, which was a strategy guide for the first part of Zero Mission and also contributed flyers and standees, both signed by her as a speedrun contest.